 When I was making the cheesy chicken pasta I wanted to have bread with this dish that would compliment the flavor of this dish.
 I was thinking of the line of garlic bread, but I didn’t have any French bread in the freezer to make garlic bread and I didn’t want to have to make a large batch of bread dough to make loaves of bread.

 So I decided to experiment a little.
-As anyone that follows my blog knows I love to make fresh bread, but the breads I make are usually simple with no frills.
-When I started thinking what I would add to my bread I decided that Parmesan cheese and Italian seasoning would go deliciously with the chicken pasta.
+As anyone that follows my blog knows I love to make fresh bread, but the bread I make is usually simple with no frills.
+When I started thinking about what I would add to my bread I decided that Parmesan cheese and Italian seasoning would go deliciously with the chicken pasta.

 Parmesan Herb Rolls

 1 package yeast

 3 to 3 1/2 cups of flour